diogo-pessoa/annotations/content/post/CCSP-glossary.md

   to conduct an attack by exploiting unvalidated redirects and forwards, it is often in conjunction with a social engineering/phishing aspect.
 Users trained to recognize social engineering/phishing indicators might be able to avoid susceptibility to these attacks.

+`Revise`

+**cloud carrier** is “an intermediary that provides connectivity and transport of cloud services from Cloud Providers to Cloud Consumers.”

+The Diffie-Hellman key exchange process is designed to allow two parties to create a shared secret ( symmetric key) over an untrusted medium.
+RADIUS is an outmoded access control service for remote users.
+RSA is an encryption scheme.
+TACACS is a network access protocol set used through a centralized server.